Scholae aestivae in Italia:

 If you like, with a little extra charge we can send a car to Avellino to pick you up.
 You can get to Avellino from many other Italian cities, by bus or by train.

-If a sufficient number of participants asks for it, we shall rent a private bus, which will take you from Naples airport, or railway station, to Montella.
+If a sufficient number of participants asks for it, we shall rent a private bus, which, with a little extra charge, will take you from Naples airport, or railway station, to Montella.

 Location, accommodation and meals

 The course will take place in the De Marco palace, an elegant building of the beginning of the 20th century, which stands in the park of the same name – in the centre of Montella.

 Participants will take their meals and sleep at the Zia Carmela (“Aunt Carmela”) three-star hotel, around 100 metres from the De Marco palace.
 Accommodation consists of a double room, with an en-suite bathroom and internet connection (however, we cannot entirely rule out the possibility that it will stop working sometimes).

 For single rooms a daily supplement of 30 euros will apply.
 If many participants ask for single rooms, they might be accommodated in a different hotel, for instance the soggiorno Boccuti, not far from the De Marco palace.

 Registration closes on May the 21st.
 However, it might be closed before, as soon as the maximum number of 30 participants is reached.
 So apply sooner rather than later!

 To register for the Scholae Latinae, please fill out the form at the bottom of the page and send a deposit according to the option chosen.
 Upon receiving the application, you will be provided all details needed to make the bank transfer.
 Registration is only valid upon receipt of the deposit, provided the deposit is sent within ten days from the sending of the form.